bomonike/bomonike.github.io/odoo.md

    https://github.com/odoo/odoo/branches/active

+   ### View odoo locally

+   If you would like to view files locally:

 1. Instead of getting all branches (which consumed 9.2G on May 8, 2024)<br />PROTIP: download only the branch for the latest named version, not the master (which consumed 1.1G):

    <pre>git clone --branch "17.0" git@github.com:odoo/odoo.git